Extending rational choice behavior: The decision problem for Boolean set theory with a choice correspondence: Introduction

-By depriving the $\BSTC$-language of the choice function symbol $\choice$, we obtain the fragment \textsf{2LSS} (here denoted $\BSTC^{-}$) whose decidability was known since the birth of \textit{Computable Set Theory} in the late 70's.
-In Section~\ref{appendixDecProc} we rediscover such result as a by-product of the solution to the satisfiability problem of $\BSTC$ under the \textsf{WARP}-semantics: the latter is based on a novel term-oriented non-clausal approach.
-The reader can find extensive information on Computable Set Theory in the monographs \cite{CanFerOmo89a,CanOmoPol01,SchCanOmo11,CanUrs17}.
+By depriving the $\BSTC$-language of the choice function symbol $\choice$, we obtain the fragment \textsf{2LSS} (here denoted $\BSTC^{-}$), whose decidability was known since the birth of \textit{Computable Set Theory} in the late 70's.\footnote{For an extensive account of this topic, see the monographs \cite{CanFerOmo89a,CanOmoPol01,SchCanOmo11,CanUrs18}.} In Section~\ref{appendixDecProc} we rediscover the latter result as a by-product of the solution to the satisfiability problem of $\BSTC$ under the \textsf{WARP}-semantics, by an analysis based on a novel term-oriented non-clausal approach.
+In the case of finite choice correspondences -- which are the ones most considered in economics for their applicability to concrete scenarios --, our solutions to the lifting problem turn out to be effective and -- {\Mi in all cases but one} -- expressible in the $\BSTC$-language.

-For our purposes, it will be relevant to solve the following \emph{lifting problem}: Given a partial choice satisfying some axioms of consistency, can we suitably characterize whether it is extendable to a total choice satisfying the same axioms?
-The lifting problem for the various combinations of axioms $(\alpha)$ and $(\beta)$ is addressed in depth in Section~\ref{SECT:liftings}.
-In particular, in the case of finite choice correspondences, our characterizations turn out to be effective and, with only one exception, expressible in the same $\BSTC$-language.
 This facilitates the design of effective procedures for the solution of the satisfiability problems of our concern.
-The syntax and semantics of the $\BSTC$-language, as well as the solutions of the satisfiability problem for $\BSTC$-formulae under the various combinations of axioms $(\alpha)$ and $(\beta)$ are presented in Section~\ref{SECT:satProb}.
-Finally, in Section~\ref{SECT:Conclusions}, we draw our conclusions and hint at future developments.
+The syntax and semantics of the $\BSTC$-language, as well as the solutions of the satisfiability problem for $\BSTC$-formulae under the various combinations of axioms of choice consistency are presented in Section~\ref{SECT:satProb}.